Francis Ford Coppola: Further director's cuts

 In 2015, Coppola found an old Betamax tape with his original cut of The Cotton Club and decided to restore it.
 He had cut about a half hour out of the film before its original release at the insistence of the film's European financial backers.
-Due to a combination of music rights, the loss of the original negative, audio issues, and MGM's lack of interest in the project, Coppola wound up spending 500,000 dollars of his own money restoring the film.
+Due to a combination of music rights, the loss of the original negative, audio issues, and MGM's lack of interest in the project, Coppola spent $500,000 of his own money restoring the film.
 It was finally finished in 2017 and premiered at the Telluride Film Festival in 2019 as The Cotton Club Encore.

 After finishing work on The Cotton Club, Coppola began work on a director's cut of his first movie, Dementia 13.
 For this film, Coppola removed several minutes of footage that had been added by the film's producer, Roger Corman.
 In 2019, he followed it up with another director's cut of Apocalypse Now, this time called "The Final Cut".
 It removed 20 minutes of footage that had been included in Apocalypse Now Redux and restored the film from the original negative for the first time.

 In December 2020, a re-edit of Godfather III, The Godfather Coda: The Death of Michael Corleone had a limited theatrical release, followed by digital and Blu-ray release in 2021.
 Coppola stated that The Godfather: Part IV was never made because Mario Puzo died before they had a chance to write the film.
 Andy García has since claimed the film's script was nearly produced.

 Coppola's most recent director's cut to date was B'Twixt Now and Sunrise, a shortened version of his film Twixt.
 It was given a select re-release in 2022.

 At the 94th Academy Awards, they celebrated the 50th anniversary of The Godfather.
 Coppola attended alongside Robert De Niro and Al Pacino who were greeted with a standing ovation.

-2019–present
+2016–present

 Megalopolis (2024)

 In April 2019, Coppola announced that he planned to direct Megalopolis, which he had been developing for many years prior.
 Speaking to Deadline, he said: "I plan this year to begin my longstanding ambition to make a major work utilizing all I have learned during my long career, beginning at age 16 doing theater, and that will be an epic on a grand scale, which I've titled Megalopolis."
-He had planned to direct the movie, a story about the aftermath and reconstruction of New York City after a mega-disaster, many years earlier, but after the real-life disaster of the September 11 attacks, the project was seen as being too sensitive.